tidyverse/dplyr/cran-comments.md

 ## Release summary

 This is a minor bugfix release in response to CRAN's request.
+This is the second release attempt (with the same version), following up test failures with reverse dependencies.

 ## Test environments